liellnima/icosahedral/README.md

 # Note
 The attributes of the GRIB2 files will automatically say that the variable in question is "surface pressure" (sp).
 This is not true - this is mean sea level pressure (msl).
 The short-name "msl" is GRIB2-conform, but for some reason the variable name is not accepted and instead read as surface pressure.
 Please refer to the NOAA website linked above or the raw data files to retrieve the correct attributes.

+The file `grid_gme.cc` was uploaded for reference in case someone needs to look into the orginal code of how the data is projected to the grid.
+The file is not used within the code and stems from the cdo package.